 4. Solo 401(k)

 You’ll need your own business to take advantage of the solo 401(k), but it’s a powerful savings vehicle, especially if you have a side gig.
-The plan simplifies the 401(k) process and is designed for businesses who have no employees besides a spouse.
-You’re allowed to contribute as much as $56,000 for 2019, though that amount is divided into components for yourself as the employee ($19,000 for 2019) and yourself as the employer ($37,000).
+The plan simplifies the 401(k) process and is designed for businesses that have no employees besides a spouse.
+You’re allowed to contribute as much as $57,000 for 2020, though that amount is divided into components for yourself as the employee ($19,500 for 2020) and yourself as the employer ($37,500).
+If you’re age 50 or over, your employee limit is $26,000 for 2020, making your potential total contribution as high as $63,500.

 Key benefits: Can contribute substantial amounts to the plan, complete flexibility in investment choices and an ability to contribute 100 percent of income up to contribution limit make the solo 401(k) an attractive option for those who are eligible to participate in the plan.